 PDE hosted what was formally known as the annual Pennsylvania Coast Day at Penn's Landing in Philadelphia, which was renamed the Delaware River Festival beginning in 2019.
-This celebration of the Delaware River included partners and activities across the river in Camden, NJ.
-The 2023 Delaware River Festival took place on Saturday, September 9, and brought roughly 3,000 attendees to the Philadelphia and Camden waterfronts.
-In Philadelphia alone, contact information for 531 individuals was collected and 1,674 wristbands were distributed to attendees for free RiverLink ferry rides and free access to the Independence Seaport Museum.
-The event also featured activities from 40 environmental organizations, face painting and henna tattoos, pedal boat rides, trivia, and crafts.
-Over 450 native plant plugs were given away to attendees in addition to over 500 other water-themed prizes, including water bottles, books, and activity kits.
-Following the event, feedback from staff and exhibiting organizations as well as metrics from advertising mechanisms utilized were compiled to identify strengths of this year's event and areas for future improvement.
+This celebration of the Delaware River also included partners and activities across the river in Camden, NJ.
+Despite poor weather, including an overcast and rainy day, the 2024 Delaware River Festival took place on Saturday, September 28, and brought roughly 1,500 attendees to the Philadelphia and Camden waterfronts.
+In Philadelphia alone, contact information for 256 groups was collected and 700 wristbands were distributed to attendees for free RiverLink ferry rides and free access to the Independence Seaport Museum.
+The event also featured activities from 40 environmental organizations, face painting, pedal boat rides, and two meet and greet style bird shows with individuals able to interact up close with different bird species.
+Over 500 attendees participated in Delaware River trivia and won a variety of water-themed prizes, including reusable water bottles, water books and activities, and planting kits.
+To encourage participation at all exhibitor tables, attendees could participate in a festival-wide scavenger hunt and enter to win one of several raffle prizes.
+This activity, as well as key event information, was available in English, Spanish, Simplified Chinese, and Vietnamese.
+Following the event, feedback from attendees, staff and exhibiting organizations as well as metrics from advertising mechanisms were utilized to identify strengths of this year's event and areas for future improvement.

 Additionally, PDE promotes and coordinates the annual Schuylkill Scrub initiative, which takes place from March through May in collaboration with Keep Pennsylvania Beautiful.
-The 2023 Schuylkill Scrub included 59 cleanup events that engaged 17,546 volunteers.
-In this three-month period, volunteers removed an estimated 30,896 trash bags of litter and bulk waste from the watershed, as well as 5,877 tires.
+The 2024 Schuylkill Scrub included nearly 800 cleanup events that engaged 14,488 volunteers.
+In this three-month period, volunteers removed an estimated 37,821 trash bags of litter and bulk waste from the watershed, as well as 3,528 tires.

-From June 17 through June 23, 2023, Schuylkill River Greenways hosted the annual Schuylkill Sojourn, a 112-mile kayak journey from Schuylkill Haven to Philadelphia.
-The SAN sponsored 2 Diversity Scholarships for 2 Lenape tribe members for a 3-day portion of the Schuylkill Sojourn.
+From June 14 through June 21, 2024, Schuylkill River Greenways hosted the annual Schuylkill Sojourn, a 112-mile kayak journey from Schuylkill Haven to Philadelphia.
+The SAN sponsored the 2024 Schuylkill Sojourn Steward, who assists in promoting and documenting the event and connecting participants to stewardship of the river and its watershed.

 Additionally, PWD, PDE, Academy of Natural Sciences, and FWWIC partnered to install a freshwater mussel hatchery demonstration project at FWWIC that was opened to the public on February 16, 2017.
 The FWWIC and freshwater mussel hatchery exhibits underwent repair following a flooding event in September 2021 and reopened in the spring of 2022.
-See Section 4.6.1.2 for more detail on the FWWIC.
+See Section 4.3.2 for more detail on the FWWIC.

-4.3.1.7 Educational Partnerships
+4.3.7 Educational Partnerships